yapl-language/documentation/src/content/docs/reference/configuration.md

 ---
 title: Configuration
-description: Complete guide to configuring YAPL for different environments and use cases
+description: Guide to configuring YAPL for different environments
 ---

 # Configuration

-This guide covers all aspects of configuring YAPL for different environments, use cases, and performance requirements.
+This guide covers configuring YAPL for different environments and use cases.

 ## Basic Configuration